-As a Florida resident, you want to make sure you install the right air conditioner.
+As a South Florida resident, you want to make sure you install the right air conditioner.
 With the year-round sunshine comes unbearable heat and humidity, and failing to take care of your home’s AC may result in an uncomfortable family, poor indoor air quality, and expensive repairs.
 One of the factors that come up when shopping for a new air conditioner is the SEER rating.
 Just as with stars on hotel reviews, it seems like it means something important.
 But, what exactly, are they?
-And, what would be a good SEER rating for your home?
+And, what would be a good SEER rating for your Florida home?

 What is a SEER rating?